dustinpfister/blog_posts/_posts/phaser-plugins.md

 This way I can pack everything for the functionality of the paddle into a single javaScript file, even the graphics.

 ### 3.3 - createPaddleSprite helper

+Then I have a helper method for creating the paddle sprite.
+Here I create the sprite, and use the sheet that will be created with my createPaddleSheet helper.
+I also enable physics for this sprite, and make sure to make the paddle immovable. making the paddle sprite immovable does not mean it can not be moved, it just means that if something hits it it will not move.
+Here I also attach the onPaddleCollide handler as well.

 ```js
 // create sprite helper